Get your International Driving Permit for Guinea in 8 minutes

 Your driver's license and international driver's permit are required to drive a motor vehicle in foreign countries.
 Driving without a license is not tolerated in Guinea.
 In addition, drivers need to be at least 18 years old to drive legally in the country.
 If you are under 18 but have a full driving license (because your home country permits it), you are still discouraged from driving in Guinea.

 If your native driving license is printed in a language that is not understandable to the local authorities, you’ll need to present a valid International Driving Permit.
 If you aren’t able to show an International Driving Permit, your native driving license might not be considered valid.
 It would be good to remember that cases of fake licenses are very rampant in Guinea, so the authorities are very stringent in checking the permits.
-Whether you hold a U.S. driver's license or a valid UK driving licence, it's recommended to have an IDP with you.
+Whether you hold a U.S. driver's license or a valid UK driving licence, it's recommended to have an International Driving Permit with you.

 Drive On the Right-Hand Side of the Road